spdx/spdx-3-model/model/Licensing/Classes/NoAssertionText.md

 ## Description

-**TBD** whether these details should be defined in the copyrightText property instead of here

 A NoAssertionText is the primary value that is used by a copyrightText field that indicates that the SPDX data creator is making no assertion about whether any copyright information is present, or what its contents are if it is